2019 McGarr Symposium on Sports and Society: Communicating about Brain Injuries and America's Most Popular Sport

 Over the past decade, several public challenges have led to questions about the future of football.
 Perhaps most relevant is the discussion in the medical community about the long- term impact of head injuries to players.
 Especially with research from Dr. Bennet Omalu in 2005 that first linked concussive injuries—chronic traumatic encephalopathy (CTE)—to football, observers representing the sport, medical professions, media, academia, and elsewhere have taken an interest in various forms of traumatic brain injury (TBI).
 The popular and scholarly literature on these issues has exploded.
 Omalu’s story has been chronicled in the book and documentary, League of Denial, as well as in the Hollywood dramatization, Concussion.
 In more recent years, physicians such as Anne McKee and Joseph Jankovic have led new research efforts to understand and treat head trauma.
 In 2017, McKee published findings that showed that 87% of the brains of 202 deceased football players had evidence of CTE.
 She has since also made a breakthrough in being able to diagnose CTE for a patient who is still alive.
 In short, research is advancing quickly and the debate continues about the long-term risks of playing football.

-The Center for Sports Communication & Media's McGarr Symposium on Sports and Society will provide a platform for a meaningful discussion of football, its effects on the human brain, and the symbolic importance of the sport in American life.
+The Center for Sports Communication & Media's McGarr Symposium on Sports and Society provided a platform for a meaningful discussion of football, its effects on the human brain, and the symbolic importance of the sport in American life.
 Given football’s popularity and its significance to individual and community identities, how might it be possible to reconcile the sport’s strengths with growing concerns about head trauma?
 In other words, can we fashion a future for football that preserves the hallmarks of the sport while also attending to legitimate health concerns?
-This forum will facilitate realistic conversations about the sport and its future in light of growing medical evidence.
+This forum facilitated realistic conversations about the sport and its future in light of growing medical evidence.